 |Enrolment modes:||Trimester 1: Burwood (Melbourne)|

-This unit will also include a half day field trip (or online virtual field tour), or tour of museum fossil preparatory laboratories.
+This unit will also include a half day field trip.

 Unit Fee Information

 Click on the fee link below which describes you: